-A. "Bullying" includes "Cyberbullying" means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+- A. "Bullying" means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as: unwanted purposeful written, verbal, nonverbal, or physical behavior, including but not limited to any threatening, insulting, or dehumanizing gesture, by an adult or student, that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation, is carried out repeatedly and is often characterized by an imbalance of power.
 Bullying may involve, but is not limited to:

-- 1. teasing
+- 1. unwanted teasing

-- 2. social exclusion
+- 2. threatening

-- 3. threat
+- 3. intimidating

-- 4. intimidation
+- 4. stalking

-- 5. stalking
+- 5. cyberstalking

+- 6. cyberbullying

-- 6. physical violence
+- 7. physical violence

-- 7. theft
+- 8. theft

-- 8. sexual, religious, or racial/ethnic harassment
+- 9. sexual, religious, or racial harassment

-- 9. public or private humiliation
+- 10. public humiliation